OKF-KB in Practice: HW Debugging Workflow

 For hands-on practice:

-1. Clone or create an empty KB: okfkb init my-project-kb
+1. Create an empty KB: okfkb init my-project-kb

 See Setup OKF-KB for commands.
+See Maintain an OKFKB with agent skills for the recurring capture, consolidation, and gardening workflow.
 See OKF-KB Design Choices for philosophy.